paulWatt526/wattageTileEngineDocs/regionManager/usageGuide.markdown

 view.
 * Create as large a buffer layer as reasonably possible.
 The biggest performance hit occurs when the camera crosses the edge of the active region.
-Having a larger buffer will reduce the number of these occurrences.
+Having a larger buffer will reduce the frequency of these occurrences.

 ### Gotchas